pactumjs/pactum/docs/mock-server.md

 When query params are mentioned in the interaction, the received request is matched when it has the specified query param.
 Same applies for headers & body.

-Lets look at an example
+Let's look at an example

 ```javascript
 mock.addMockInteraction({